Focused proof

 In mathematical logic, focused proofs are a family of analytic proofs that arise through goal-directed proof-search, and are a topic of study in structural proof theory and reductive logic.
 They form the most general definition of goal-directed proof-search—in which someone chooses a formula and performs hereditary reductions until the result meets some condition.
 The extremal case where reduction only terminates when axioms are reached forms the sub-family of uniform proofs.

 A sequent calculus is said to have the focusing property when focused proofs are complete for some terminating condition.
 For System LK, System LJ, and System LL, uniform proofs are focused proofs where all the atoms are assigned negative polarity.
 Many other sequent calculi has been shown to have the focusing property, notably the nested sequent calculi of both the classical and intuitionistic variants of the modal logics in the S5 cube.

 Uniform proofs

 In the sequent calculus for an intuitionistic logic, the uniform proofs can be characterised as those in which the upward reading performs all right rules before the left rules.
-Typically, uniform proofs are not complete for the logic i.e., not all sequents or formulas admit a uniform proof, so one considers fragments where they are complete e.g., the hereditary Harrop fragment of Intuitionistic logic.
+Typically, uniform proofs are not complete for the logic i.e., not all provable sequents or formulas admit a uniform proof, so one considers fragments where they are complete e.g., the hereditary Harrop fragment of intuitionistic logic.
 Due to the deterministic behaviour, uniform proof-search has been used as the control mechanism defining the programming language paradigm of logic programming.
-Occasionally, uniform proof-search is implemented in a variant of the sequent calculus for the given logic where context management is automatic thereby increasing the fragment for which one can define a logic programming langue.
+Occasionally, uniform proof-search is implemented in a variant of the sequent calculus for the given logic where context management is automatic, thereby increasing the fragment for which one can define a logic programming language.